Aircoookie/WLED/CONTRIBUTING.md

 #### Blocks

 Whether the opening bracket of e.g. an `if` block is in the same line as the condition or in a separate line is up to your discretion.
-If there is only one statement, leaving out block braches is acceptable.
+If there is only one statement, leaving out block braces is acceptable.

 Good:
 ```cpp